-Wind is now producing 21% of renewable energy.
-That's just .51% of the total energy yield, but wind energy has nearly tripled in production since 2007.
+Wind has increased substantially as a source of renewable power since 2007.
 It works by using the wind to turn tall propeller-like turbines, whose spinning hubs connect to generators which convert mechanical to electrical energy.
 Wind is relatively cheap, very clean and a wind farm takes about 2 years to build.
-But it is intermittent as a power source, hurts birds, and neighbors say it's annoyingly noisy.
+It's drawbacks are that it is intermittent as a power source, hurts birds, and neighbors say it's annoyingly noisy.

-Concentrated solar power (CSP) concentrates the sun's heat on an absorbant surface, which transfers the heat to water.
+Concentrated solar power (CSP) concentrates the sun's heat on an absorbent surface, which transfers the heat to water.
 The resulting steam drives a turbine linked to an electric generator.
-CSP plants employ large reflective surfaces, which tilt with the movement of the sun to focus solar rays on absorber tubes, which contain a fluid that transfers the heat to the power plant's boilers.
-For smaller applications like heating and cooling buildings or heating water, flat heat-absorbent panels pass heat to tubes of fluid which transfer it to an insulated water tank.
-The world's largest solar plant, built in the 1980's in the Mohave Desert of California, uses the CSP method.
+CSP plants employ large reflective surfaces, which tilt with the movement of the sun to focus solar rays on absorbing tubes, which contain a fluid that transfers the heat to the power plant's boilers.
+For smaller applications like heating and cooling buildings or heating water, flat heat-absorbent panels pass heat through to tubes of fluid which transfer it to an insulated water tank.
+One of the world's largest solar plants, built in the 1980's in the Mohave Desert of California, uses the CSP method.

 Photovoltaic (PV) cells, when exposed to the radiant energy of the sun, produce an electrical voltage.
 At a photovoltaic power station, multiple panels of silicon-based PV cells covered by non-reflective glass collect electromagnetic energy directly from the sun.
-Electric fields within the cells force electrons to move in a given direction, establishing direct current (DC) electricity.
+Electric fields within the cells force the sunlight electrons to move in a given direction, establishing direct current (DC) electricity.
 Photovoltaic energy must be stored in batteries or other special storage systems for use in cloudy conditions or darkness.